allenhsieh/archivebatcheditor/README.md

 # Archive.org Batch Metadata Editor

-A modern web application for batch editing metadata on Archive.org items with YouTube integration.
+A modern web application for batch editing metadata on Archive.org items with YouTube integration and real-time progress tracking.

 ## What This Does

 This tool allows you to:
-- **Load all your Archive.org items** at once (with smart caching)
+- **Load all your Archive.org items** at once (with smart SQLite caching)
-- **Batch edit metadata** for multiple items simultaneously
+- **Batch edit metadata** for multiple items simultaneously with real-time progress updates
 - **Auto-match with YouTube videos** to extract band names, venues, and dates
 - **Update Archive.org records** with consistent, clean metadata
+- **Track progress in real-time** - see each item update as it happens
+- **Smart caching** - avoid hitting API limits with local database storage

 Perfect for managing large collections of concert recordings, podcasts, or other media archives.